 The oldest drinking straw in existence, found in a Sumerian tomb dating to 3000 B.C.E., belonged to someone who could afford all the food and drink he liked.
 It’s a gold tube inlaid with lapis lazuli.

-Over the centuries, people created metal drinking straws from common metals, but metal was expensive.
-Straws were devised from perishable materials, including rye grass.
+Over the centuries, people created metal drinking straws from common metals, but metal was always expensive.

 The Modern Paper Drinking Straw Arrives